eidietrich/strapi-test/README.md

-# Strapi application
+# Strapi test

-A quick description of your strapi application
+Attempt to get a Strapi demo working in production